Russian airstrike kills civilians in Syria's Aleppo province attack | DW | 10.02.2020

 Heavy Russian and regime bombardment of northern Syria killed nine people, said a war monitor on Monday.
-Turkish media reports that several Turkish soldiers were killed by the Syrian army shelling.
+Several Turkish soldiers were killed by the Syrian army shelling, according to Turkish officials.

 Russian and Syrian-government airstrikes in the village of Abyan, Aleppo province, Syria, killed nine civilians, including six children on Monday morning, as the coalition continues its bombardment to drive out opposition fighters.

+Later, Turkey said five Turkish soldiers were killed and five more wounded by the shelling that came from the regime forces.
+Turkish artillery responded immediately and destroyed their targets, according to an official statement.

-The attack on the civilians came as Syrian President Bashar Assad's forces waged an offensive in Aleppo province to retake a key highway, according to the British-based Syrian Observatory for Human Rights.
+The Monday attack came as Syrian President Bashar Assad's forces waged an offensive in Aleppo province to retake a key highway, according to the British-based Syrian Observatory for Human Rights.

+A week ago, an attack by the Syrian army killed eight Turkish military and civilian personnel and prompted a fierce retaliation from Turkey.

 The death toll of nine on Monday morning added to the at least 20 killed in the past 24 hours in Aleppo and neighboring Idlib provinces by Russian airstrikes, according to the Observatory.